"Optimizing the Splice" of Subs to Multiple Satellites: Theory

 Integration of All Satellites Using Multiple Crossover Frequencies

-In the previous section, a three-channel system with subs and left-, right- and center-channel satellites and identical crosssover frequencies was considered.
+In the previous section, a three-channel system with subs and left-, right- and center-channel satellites and identical crossover frequencies was considered.
 It was concluded that introducing identical all-pass filters into all paths (shared sub channel and the three satellites) didn't affect the integration of satellites and subs.

 The argument for starting out with identical all-pass filters in all paths depended implicitly on the assumption of identical crossover frequencies and the need to phase-match the left and right satellites to the center in the crossover region.
 We can generalize this idea to as many crossover frequencies and channels as needed, without having to make those assumptions.
 Recall that for perfect integration of all channels with the subs when an LR4 crossover is to be used, the following conditions must be met in the absence of a crossover.